Step 3. Define Views

 1. Select one or more object groups with indexed data that you want to analyze.

+After the view is created, the view name can be referenced using querying and analysis tools.
 Views can be created using the ChaosSearch console, APIs, or Terraform Provider.
-This topic focuses on the console steps.
+The following steps show the console workflow.

 To create a view, navigate to the Views tab and click Create View.